Member of

 The Ercegović family can look back on over 40 years of experience in nautical tourism.
 While they started in 1980 with the wooden motor sailer Providnost, they now have a proud family fleet of four comfortable ships.
 The young captain Dražen Ercegović coordinates the long-rehearsed crews and naturally also takes the helm of one of his ships himself, while his mother Ivanka always keeps a watchful eye to make sure that everything is in perfect order on board the ships.
 At the helm of the Azimut is the young and likeable captain Milan.
 By the way, the name of the MS Azimut is no coincidence.
 "Azimuth" is a term from astronomy that has great significance in the navigation of a ship.
 You can therefore be sure of always reaching your destination safely.
 In 2019, the teak decks were renewed and a bathing platform was built at the stern, and in 2020 a new air conditioning system was installed.
 The saloon was completely renovated for the 2022 season and the cabins will be renovated for the 2025 season.

-Lower deck: 4 double cabins with queen-size bed, 2 triple cabins with queen-size bed and a separate single bed.
+Lower deck: 5 double cabins with queen-size bed, 1 triple cabin with queen-size bed and a separate single bed.

 Main deck: 3 twin cabins with single beds, 1 double cabin with queen-size bed.